haymizrachi/haymizrachi.github.io/cves.md

 Over the years, I've collected numerous CVE's during my security research projects, which some of them are considered as a Zero-Days vulnerabilities.

-For more information, refer to my LinkedIn profile.
+For more information, refer to my <a href="https://www.linkedin.com/in/hay-mizrachi">LinkedIn</a> profile.

 |----------------+----------------------+------------------------+----------------------------------|
 | Default header | Left header          |     Center header      |                     Right header |